inabikarilibrary/inalib/inapedia/players/peruvian/rodrift.md

 He was previously known by other names, such as Rodbeast or Rodrigo.
 With his notorious signature Shindou, he was arguably one of the best Chainers during his active days.

+## Style of Play

+Rodrift's Chaining is characterized by his signature Shindou, and his subsequent use of Shindou openings.
+He is also good at pushing up the field through the side to threaten High Jumps, utilizing the height of his A-Hiroto mid-chainer.

 ## Achievements

 |Date|Place|Tournament|Tier|